JPoziemski/DRAW/README.md

 https://runnable.com/docker/install-docker-on-linux
 ```

-To get the image of DRAW, make sure you have Internet access and execute the following script:
+To get the image of DRAW, make sure you have Internet access and execute the following script.
+Preparing the environment takes approximately 45 min, during image building process all needed platforms, tools and requirements are installed.
 ```console
 $ ./build.sh
 ```